Compare Products

 TCAM Resource Assessment Recommendations

-Data Center Switch TCAM Resource Evaluation Factors
+Data Centre Switch TCAM Resource Evaluation Factors

 Slice Resource Evaluation: When assessing slice resources, it is imperative to evaluate whether the slice capacity accommodates the access control list (ACL) entries.
 However, it is of greater importance to determine if the number of available slices can meet the service requirements.
 As noted previously, in most instances, a single slice is capable of storing only one type of service.
 In practical applications, it is possible to encounter situations where there is surplus slice capacity, yet no additional complete slices are available for new services.
 This scenario is likely to result in insufficient TCAM resources and warrants careful consideration.